ANVESH96/CloudComputing-for-Data-Analytics/TFIDF/README.md

 Host the Cantebury Corpus in the cloudera by using the command :hadoop fs -put /home/cloudera/CanteburyCorpus /user/cloudera/
 The argument /home/cloudera/CanteburyCorpus  refers to the path where you store the Cantebury Corpus folder.

-DocWordCount.java : This program helps to get all the words and their respective counts in a given set of files.
+<h4>DocWordCount.java : This program helps to get all the words and their respective counts in a given set of files.</h4>

 <h4>Instructions to execute DocWordCount.java:</h4>
-1. Create a JAR file and save it in local folder
+1. Create a JAR file and save it in local folder<br>
-2.Make sure you have the input folder in the cloud
+2.Make sure you have the input folder in the cloud<br>
-3.Execute the following command : hadoop jar /home/cloudera/DocWordCount.jar WordCount /user/cloudera/CanteburyCorpus /user/cloudera/DocWordCount
+3.Execute the following command : hadoop jar /home/cloudera/DocWordCount.jar WordCount /user/cloudera/CanteburyCorpus /user/cloudera/DocWordCount<br>
-4. Argument "/home/cloudera/DocWordCount.jar" refers to path of the jar file which is saved locally
+4. Argument "/home/cloudera/DocWordCount.jar" refers to path of the jar file which is saved locally<br>
-5. "WordCount" is the class name of the DocWordCount.java file
+5. "WordCount" is the class name of the DocWordCount.java file<br>
-6. "/user/cloudera/CanteburyCorpus" is the path of input folder which is stored in cloudera
+6. "/user/cloudera/CanteburyCorpus" is the path of input folder which is stored in cloudera<br>
-7. "/user/cloudera/DocWordCount" is path where you store the output
+7. "/user/cloudera/DocWordCount" is path where you store the output<br>
 8.Output folder in general have two files with the names _SUCCESS and part-r-00000.
-The file with name part-r-00000 has the words and their counts
+The file with name part-r-00000 has the words and their counts<br>
-9.Get the output file to localdisk using : hadoop fs -get /user/cloudera/DocWordCount /home/cloudera/DocWordCount.
+9.Get the output file to localdisk using : hadoop fs -get /user/cloudera/DocWordCount /home/cloudera/DocWordCount.<br>

-TermFrequency.java : This program helps to get all the words and their respective term frequencies in the files they appeared.
+<h4>TermFrequency.java : This program helps to get all the words and their respective term frequencies in the files they appeared. </h4>

 <h4>Instructions to execute TermFrequency.java:</h4>
 1. Create a JAR file and save it in local folder